 The lower Lexington area, nicknamed Curry Hill for its cluster of Indian restaurants and markets, is fueled by sterno cans.
-But the ones used to heat the lunch buffet at this Punjabi restuarant have the distinction of warming some of the most authentic eats in town, and doing so in one of the least-kitschy, most pleasant dining rooms in the immediate area.
-No punches are pulled, spice-wise, and the food uses fresh vegetables and high quality meats (not always a given on Curry Hill).
-If you come for dinner, the kadai goat, flavored with mild fenugreek leaves, is not to be missed, especially if preceded by the chaat (lentil fritters in a zingy tamarind and yogurt sauce).
+Here they’ve ditched the lunch buffet in favor of a la carte dishes, but because they have some of the most authentic eats in town, they still get a crowd.
+No punches are pulled, spice-wise, and the food uses fresh vegetables and high- quality meats (not always a given on Curry Hill).
+Among the most popular dishes are the murgh chutneywala, (exceedingly moist boneless chicken served in a joyous mango cream curry) and kadai goat, flavored with mild fenugreek leaves, which is not to be missed, especially if preceded by the chaat (lentil fritters in a zingy tamarind and yogurt sauce).

 New York City